 difference between each grid’s pixel value in both the layers.
 Select

-entry per raster.
-The raster calculator can apply mathematical operations
+see only 1 entry per raster.
+The raster calculator can apply mathematical

-on the raster pixels.
-In this case we want to enter a simple formula to
+operations on the raster pixels.
+In this case we want to enter a simple

 - Once the operation is complete, you will see the new layer load in QGIS.